-A serious automobile accident occurred early Sunday morning, May 25, on the Boulevard, as a number of young people of Forest Hills were returning from Elmhurst where they had escorted to their homes a couple of friends who had spent the evening with them in Forest Hills.
-The Ford car that smashed into the car owned by Kenneth Judson, Slocum Crescent, was not seen, until it shot across the road too quickly to be evaded.
+A serious automobile accident occurred early Sunday morn-A serious automobile accident occurred early Sunday morn-ing, May 25, on the Boulevard, as a number of young people of Forest Hills were returning from Elmhurst where they had escorted to their homes a couple of friends who had spent the evening with them in Forest Hills.
+The Ford car that smashed into the car owned by Kenneth Judson, Slocum Crescent, was not seen, until it shot across the road too quickly to be evaded. not seen, until it shot across the road too quickly to be evaded.
 Two Italians in the Ford were killed instantly, and one is still in St. John's Hospital, Long Island City, where he has a chance of recovering.
-The two most severely injured in the local car were Kelsey Thoms of Harvest Street, now gradually recovering from his injuries in his home on Harvest Street, and Mrs. Elsie Gibson, sister of Mrs. Carrie Reinert, of Slocum Crescent, who succumbed to her terrible injuries in St. John's Hospital.
-Mrs. Gibson was so badly injured that the doctors never held out any hope of her recovery.
-Funeral services were held at the home of Mrs. Reinert on Friday morning, May 30, conducted by Rev. Albert Sheppard, and interment was at Evergreen Cemetery.
+The two most severely injured in the local car were Kelsey Thoms of Harvest Street, now gradually recover-ing from his injuries in his home on Harvest Street, and Mrs. Elsie Gibson, sister of Mrs. Carrie Reinert, of Slocum Crescent, who succumbed to her terrible injuries in St. John's Hospital.
+Mrs. Gibson was so hadly injured that the doctors never held "Mrs. Gibson was so badly injured that the doctors never held out any hope of her recovery.
+Funeral services were held at the home of Mrs. Reinert on Friday morning, May 30, con-ducted by Rev. Albert Sheppard, and interment was at Evergreen Cemetery.